 4. Greta Thunberg

-Now, just a few months after coming into the public eye, Greta has inspired countless other children and teens to start demanding politicians take the climate crisis seriously.
-On March 15, students from more than 30 countries will skip school to march in the School Strike 4 Climate, The Nation reported.
+Now, just a few months after coming into the public eye, Greta has inspired countless other children and teens to start demanding politicians take the climate crisis seriously through the global school strikes.

 5. Pashon Murray

 Michigan native Pashon Murray noticed that as urban farming was starting to grow in Detroit, the city was in desperate need of a composting infrastructure.
 So, she started Detroit Dirt, a closed-loop composting company that collects biodegradable waste from Detroit residents.
 As the company evolved, it began working with some pretty big clients, including the Detroit Zoo, General Motors, and Blue Cross Blue Shield.
 Not only does Detroit Dirt help Detroit's farming infrastructure, but it also helps lower the city's contribution to climate change by turning biodegradable materials into compost.

 "At first, there was a lack of support, which was really challenging.
 I had something great to contribute, but I had to go out and really advocate because people didn’t see the value at first," Murray wrote in an essay about founding her company for Man Repeller.
 "I think women, and especially women of color, still get treated a certain way in this country.
 I kind of had to say, 'To hell with it — I’ll just build this on my own.'
 I had to create my own pathway."

 6. Laurie David